Windows-MAN/windows-man.github.io/index.md

 ## How will it be structured?

 The older version of Windows MAN was a Windows Forms app with all the functionality built in.
-For Windows MAN X, the many features will become part of at least 2 libraries, with frontends that provide this functionality to the user.
+In the rewrite, the many features will become part of at least 2 libraries, with frontends that provide this functionality to the user.

 ## What about the older version?